The best non-toxic cookware for your kitchen

 What is non-toxic cookware?

-Non-toxic, safe cookware options include stainless steel, cast iron, carbon steel, glass, titanium and ceramic.
-Preventing food from sticking without harmful synthetic coatings (such as PFAS or PFOA), these materials are ideal for high-heat cooking with no risk of releasing toxins.
+Non-toxic cookware options include stainless steel, cast iron, carbon steel, glass, titanium and ceramic.
+These prevent food from sticking without synthetic coatings (such as PFAS) and are ideal for high-heat cooking with no risk of releasing toxins.
+If cared for properly, cookware with PFAS causes no harm, but they do need replacing more non-toxic options.

 What cookware should I avoid?